qleet/resources/README.md

 Here you will find public releases for our `qleetctl` command line tool and other resources to help you get started.

+Refer to the [Qleet user documentation](https://docs.qleet.io/) for instructions on using Qleet.